C6WX/Group-7-2/README.md

 Since the team is large and members are working on other projects, communication breakdowns and delays may occur.
 To mitigate this, setting up a task management system such as Trello, Notion, or Slack will help track progress.
 Regular check-ins and updates will ensure accountability, and assigning specific roles will help each team member stay focused on their responsibilities.

 ### Technical Development Challenges
 Implementing realistic candle-lighting mechanics and ensuring the darkness system functions smoothly will be a key challenge.
 The puzzles must be intuitive yet engaging, avoiding frustration while still maintaining difficulty.
-AI development will also be crucial, ensuring the Boogeyman’s movement and behavior feel organic and terrifying rather than predictable.

 ## Conclusion
 This project aims to create a unique horror puzzle experience that balances fear, exploration, and problem-solving.
-By focusing on immersive sound design, detailed 3D environments, and intelligent AI, the game will deliver a tense and atmospheric experience.
-Overcoming development challenges, particularly team coordination and technical execution, will be crucial to achieving this vision.
+By focusing on immersive sound design and detailed 3D environments the game will deliver a tense and atmospheric experience.
+Overcoming development challenges, particularly team coordination and technical execution will be crucial to achieving this vision.